 Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

-Conjunctivitis.
+Inflammation of the conjunctiva is called conjunctivitis.
 Conjunctiva is the thin membrane that wraps the eye and the

 inside of the eyelid.
-Conjunctivitis is also known as Pink eye.
+Conjunctivitis is also known as pink eye.

 Follicular Conjunctivitis is the condition in which the conjunctiva of your eyes is affected, by exposure to irritants or infection.
 In this condition, elevated and thin bumps appear called follicles on the conjunctiva.
 This condition may lead to distress and irritation in your eyes upset your daily activities and overall quality of life.
 Follicular Conjunctivitis is typically due to infection from the bacteria or virus that causes Chlamydia.
 It is typically mild and goes away within a few weeks but it can spread easily.

-Causes of Follicular Conjunctivitis:
+Causes of follicular conjunctivitis

 Follicular conjunctivitis can be caused by